This site is not affiliated with any water heater manufacturer or plumber

 SF Bay Area$135 to $185 per hr$4,700 to $5,600

-• NYSERDA Comfort Home pays up to $700 for ENERGY STAR Most Efficient gas tankless installs by a participating contractor.
+• NYSERDA Comfort Home covers ENERGY STAR Most Efficient gas tankless installs by a participating contractor; check the program's current incentive schedule and dsireusa.org before purchase.

 Common quote mistakes to push back on